 Preservation Achievement Awards

-To honor outstanding work in its field, the New Hampshire Preservation Alliance will present its annual Preservation Achievement Awards.
+To honor outstanding work in its field, the New Hampshire Preservation Alliance is seeking nominations for its annual Preservation Achievement Awards.
 The awards recognize individuals, organizations, or businesses in the categories of restoration and stewardship, rehabilitation and adaptive use, compatible new construction, public policy, and educational and planning initiatives.
-The program runs from 4:30 to 6:30 p.m. and will also feature remarks from Terie Norelli, Speaker of the House, traditional music by the Jordan Tirrell-Wysocki Trio and a tribute to Rick and Duffy Monahon.
+The deadline for submissions is March 12, 2015.

 In previous years, the Preservation Alliance has presented awards for PSNH’s and PC Connection’s renovations of historic buildings for corporate headquarters, the restoration of the Acworth Meetinghouse, Gorham Town Hall and the Gregg Free Library in Wilton, the rescue of Daniel Webster Farm in Franklin and the Wentworth-by-the-Sea hotel in New Castle, residential property revitalizations by NeighborWorks Greater Manchester, the re-use of the Plymouth Railroad Station, the proactive policies of the Lighthouse Kids, Gunstock Mountain Resort and Gunstock Mountain Historic Preservation Society, and the Troy, Moultonborough and Goffstown heritage commissions.

 Generous program sponsors include Eames Partnership, Hutter Construction, Mascoma Savings Bank, Merrimack County Savings Bank, Milestone Engineering & Construction, Inc., and North Branch Construction.